The Propositional Logic of Team Properties: Introduction

 \subsection{Lifting Tarskian semantics to team semantics}

-In the classical Tarskian semantics of first-order logic the denotation of a formula, given a structure, is defined to be the set of all assignments that satisfies the formula.
+In the classical Tarskian semantics of first-order logic the denotation of a formula, given a structure, is defined to be the set of all assignments that satisfy the formula.
 Similarly, the denotation of a propositional formula is the set of valuations satisfying the formula, and the denotation of a modal logic formula, given a Kripke model, is the set of all worlds satisfying the formula.
 Thus, the denotation of a formula in this classical setting is an element of $\P X$, the powerset of the set $X$ of all assignments, all valuations or all worlds, respectively.

 Team semantics of first-order, propositional and modal logic lifts the denotations of formulas to be sets of subsets of $X$, i.e., elements of $\P\P X$, instead of elements of $\P X$.
 Thus, instead of asking if a single assignment, valuation or world satisfies a formula, team semantics asks if a \emph{set} of assignments, valuations or worlds satisfies a formula.
 Such sets are called \emph{teams}.

-In this sense, the team semantical denotation is the image of the classical denotation under a specific function, a lift, from $\P X$ to $\P \P X$.
+This powerset lift makes it possible to define atoms and connectives that have no corresponding definition in the classical setting.
+The dependence atom of Propositional Dependence Logic is one such example: where $X$ is a set of propositional valuations and $\bar p$ is a finite sequence of propositional variables.

-For most team semanticists the \emph{flatness principle} has guided the definition of the semantics.
-This principle can be formulated as follows: \begin{quote} A team satisfies a formula iff every individual assignment, valuation, or world in the team satisfies the formula in the usual classical sense. \end{quote} Note that this only applies to formulas in the original language, without any dependence atoms or other added connectives; for these formulas it make sense to say that an assignment/valuation/world satisfies a formula.
-Flatness directly gives conservativity in the sense that the singleton team of the empty assignment satisfies a sentence in a model iff the sentence is true in the classical sense in the model.
+In many standard presentations of team semantics, the semantics of the classical fragment is required to agree with the usual pointwise semantics.
+This requirement is often called the \emph{flatness principle}: \begin{quote} A team satisfies a formula precisely when each of its individual members satisfies the formula in the usual classical sense. \end{quote} This principle applies only to formulas of the original language, before the addition of dependence atoms or other genuinely team semantic connectives.
+For such formulas, satisfaction by a single assignment, valuation, or world is already defined in the underlying classical semantics.

 In terms of denotations of formulas the flatness principle naturally translates to the equation